yarec/react-layout-generator/src/includes/intro.md

 RLG has its own implementation of layers.
 You can merge, reorder, and hide layers.
 Layers are arranged in numerical order starting with 0.
 The last layer is the control layer that sets on top any services activated.

 Note: Layers are NOT related to z-index.
 Layers allows application level grouping of components that are arranged from back to front.
-Z-index (zIndex) can be used within a layer to help control the layer's stacking context.
+Z-index (zIndex) can be used within a layer to arrange elements in the layer's stacking context if
+[encapsulation](#RLGLayout) is on in layers.

 Layers can be used for animations, to hide or show overlays, to visually filter layers (using a semitransparent layer), and in combination with services such as drag and drop, and editing.